-I do like it here, despite the cold months and the scandalous absence of palm trees and pounding surf.
+I do like it here, despite the cold months and the alarming absence of palm trees and pounding surf.
 My wife and I live in a fine house, in a great part of the city, with neighbors we have come to adore.
-When the weather is warm, we sit out on our big front porch for hours and feel fortunate, indeed.
+When the weather is warm, we sit out on our front porch for hours, wave hi to friends passing by, and feel lucky, indeed.

 Today, I wear a variety of journalism hats.

-As an author, I have several books about consumer technology and mobile productivity under my belt.
-As of April 2017, I’m embarking on a tech-book project for Take Control Books, an imprint created by the TidBITS folks (more on that to come).
+As an author, I have several books about consumer technology, business tech and mobile productivity under my belt.

 I make occasional appearances on local and national television-news broadcasts, radio shows and tech podcasts.
 I speak with some regularity about journalism, technology and social media (and how the three intersect).